iiasa/COACCH/README.md

 # Data Index Site for COACCH

-Uses Sphinx and GitHub action.
+Uses Sphinx and GitHub actions.
+Zenodo instructions and indexing remains to-do.

 For more information, see this article